Self-Guided Tours

 248 / 250 N. Harvard Avenue

 This unique brick building was built to house Claremont Book and Drug by Edwin and Mabel Getzman.
-The south part at 248 Harvard Avenue was the drug store and is now home to Colors 91711 a specialty store featuring yarns, classes and gifts while the north part at 250 Harvard Avenue was a book-stationery store used by Pomona College.
+The south part at 248 Harvard Avenue was the drug store.
+250 Harvard Avenue was a book-stationery store used by Pomona College.
 Rio de Ojas, a unique gift shop, is its current occupant.

 Your next 3 stops are associated with The Claremont Colleges.
 Walk 1 block east on Bonita Avenue.
 Look to your left to view Seaver House (N/W corner of Bonita and College Avenues).